Welcome to the home

 For many years, Katie Johnson believed that grammar and languages were the most fascinating part of her life, and teaching children to write was her focus as a teacher.
 For the past fifteen years that fascination has been edged aside by learning about developmental movement and vision and how they affect the lives of her primary-age public school students.
 Katie presents her discoveries in her latest book,

-Red Flags for Primary Teachers.
+Red Flags for Elementary Teachers.

 Children have a lot in their heads already; my job is to help them use their own ideas — and their own passions — to learn to write and read.
 When they learn “from the inside out” that what they are and do and think is perfectly acceptable, they believe that they are, each one, perfectly valid and acceptable.
 They believe that they are worth writing and reading about, and they can do it.
 Each child can say, “I am me.